Major League Baseball

 Current Major Leagues

 The Major League regular season runs from late March or early April to late September or early October.
 Players and teams prepare for the season in spring training, primarily in Florida and Arizona, during February and March.
-Three rounds of playoffs follow the regular season, culminating in the World Series in late October or early November (see Baseball calendar for more details).
+Four rounds of playoffs follow the regular season, culminating in the World Series in late October or early November (see Baseball calendar for more details).

 - Rocco Constantino: 50 Moments That Defined Major League Baseball, Rowman & Littlefield, Lanham, MD, 2016.
 ISBN 978-1-4422-6054-2